toolexi/aiaxe/README.md

 # aiaxe
-Chains to Automate, Scale and Streamline AI Solution
+Chains to Automate, Scale and Streamline AI Solutions